devashu397/Math-Help/README.md

 # Changes Made

-- Added functions to calculate the total surface area of 3D shapes
+- Updated the arithmetic functions which would add commas in the final answer

 # Examples